pmvieira93/pmvieira93/README.md

 ## 🧑‍💻<b> About Me</b>

-🔭 I’m currently working on Critical Techworks & BMW Group as Senior Software Engineer.
+🔭 I’m currently working Five9 as Senior Software Engineer.

-🗓️ As a Senior Software Engineer, I can take on any task from the backlog, assist the Scrum Master and Product Owner in managing the Backlog Items and the Sprint itself.
+🗓️ As a Senior Software Engineer, I can take on any task from the backlog, assist the Manager in managing the Backlog Items and the Sprint itself.
 I actively support and help the team to complete their tasks.
-I also provide training and help to grow the new members of the team.

 💪 I'm a problem solver, and I can manage any type of problem that I face on a daily basis, and find a solution.
 Even if, most of the time, it's not the perfect one.
 If the time is limited, I solve it, but I keep in mind to find the best solution to iterate on it.